Luan Krasniqi: Amateur

 Krasniqi started boxing at the age of 16.
-His boxing-career began at the local BSV Rottweil, where he met Theo Kerekesch, a boxing trainer of high regard.
+His boxing-career began at the local BSV Rottweil, where he met Theo Kerekesch, a boxing trainer of high regard who he trained with to become a heavyweight boxer.

-Spotting talent and kinship within each other, hard work developed Krasniqi into a solid, well schooled, heavyweight.
 Once Krasniqi had been granted German citizenship, he entered the Multi-Nations Tournament in Liverpool, England and won the gold medal.
 He consolidated the success with a gold medal later that year at the German Championships, Berlin.

 Krasniqi stormed the 1995 World Amateur Boxing Championships, by taking the silver medal beating Sinan Samil Sam and Wladimir Klitschko - losing only to one of the best amateur boxers of all times, the Cuban Félix Savón.
 Krasniqi ended the year on a roll, taking the Heavyweight Gold in the International Chemie Cup Tournament, Halle.

 1996 he added the European Championships with a win over Christophe Mendy.

 1996 Summer Olympics

 At the Olympic Games in Atlanta he beat future amateur and professional champion Ruslan Chagaev and reached a semi-final bout with Félix Savón.
 The semi-final bout against Félix Savón was short-lived.
 During the bout, Krasniqi was cut under the eye.
 The cut would be examined by the ringside doctor and resulted in a medical stoppage.
-This left him unable to fight for an Olympic Gold Medal.
+This left him unable to fight for an Olympic gold medal.

-Krasniqi returned to Germany with the Bronze medal, Germany's first heavyweight medal since 1976.
+Krasniqi returned to Germany with the bronze medal, Germany's first heavyweight medal since 1976.
 "I felt that I could have beaten him.
 He had out-pointed me the previous year but I had grown stronger and developed further since then.
 I am sure that the fight would have been close but I think that this time, I would have celebrated."
 However, Krasniqi had many memories to savour from Atlanta - one of which was a meeting with his idol, Muhammad Ali.
 "Muhammad Ali was and still is an idol.
 Nobody can ever achieve what he achieved.
 Such a thing is a once in a lifetime phenomenon."

 "To shine so long and so brightly, to define eras in history with the sheer force of his ability and personality and to be so well remembered is unique.
 Meeting him was an honour I shall never forget."
-Krasniqi took his first steps to his own fame as he decided to become famous and to get in at Panix Promotions, where Lennox Lewis has his contract.
+Krasniqi took his first steps to his own fame as he decided to get in at Panix Promotions, where Lennox Lewis had his contract.